Azure/azure-openapi-validator/docs/path-for-tracked-resource-types.md

 ## How to fix the violation

-Adding the missing resource group or subscriptionId segment to the uri.
+Add the missing resource group or subscriptionId segment to the uri.